-To create a perfectly firm and evened out hash, repeat the all these steps (wrapping your package with cellophane and wet papers, ovening and pressing it with a rolling pin) a couple of times more.
+To create a perfectly firm and evened out hash, repeat these steps a couple of times.

 How to smoke hash?

-There are a couple of different way you can get hash into your system.
+There are a couple of different ways you can get hash into your system.

-This is the most classical way to smoke hash, and it’s customary in most parts of Europe.
+This is the most common way of smoking hash, and it’s customary in most parts of Europe.

-You roll a joint with tobacco (this means without any pot) and just sprinkle some hash on top of the tobacco leafs before you start closing the joint.
+The premise is that you roll a joint with tobacco (this means without any pot) and just sprinkle some hash on top, before you start closing the joint.

 2) The Glass method